pi0neerpat/frack.my/prd-history-tx.md

 }
 ```

-## 6. Real-Time Transaction Handling with localStorage Updates
+## 6. Real-Time Transaction Handling

-To ensure real-time updates when a user performs a new transaction, with data persisted to localStorage:
+To ensure real-time updates when a user performs a new transaction through your UI:

 ```typescript
 // src/hooks/use-transaction-handler.ts